 Why is the walk so far?

-By medieval standards, 825km (513 miles) is not that far.
+By medieval standards, this 800km (500 mile) pilgrimage is not that far.
 A popular Camino saying goes that the Camino begins at your front door.
-Ergo, most pre-modern pilgrims would walk from their doorstep to Santiago – and then walk back home!
-You see, modern conveniences like planes, trains, and automobiles have made the journey much easier for the masses.
+As such, most pre-modern pilgrims would walk from their doorstep to Santiago – and then walk back home!
+One easily surmises that modern conveniences like planes, trains, and automobiles have made the journey much easier for the current masses.

 Do you have to walk the whole way?

 Nope.
 The Camino is different for each pilgrim.
 Although there now exist standard starting points, the only bit that matters is the last 100km.
-So, you can start there or wherever.
-Buses and trains can save time along the way or can be used to avoid certain regions where the climate is too challenging.
+So, one can start there or wherever.
+Moreover, buses and trains can save time along the way or can be used to avoid certain regions where the climate is too challenging (like when Frank and Mikey found themselves to be the highest points of contact on a plateau during a lightening storm!)

 Yes, most pilgrims (Mikey included) intend on completing every step on foot, but this is not always possible.
-Moreover, many European pilgrims complete various segments of an intended route over months or years, splitting the Camino up over annual vacations and such.
+Moreover, many European pilgrims complete various segments of an intended route over months or years – thereby splitting the Camino up over annual vacations and such.
 Conversely, most Americans are limited by the cost of airfare and decide to make their entire pilgrimage to Santiago in a single trip.

 Also, there are a growing number of pilgrims who opt to complete the Camino routes via bicycle, horse, or even motorcycle.
 Although Harley-going pilgrims do not qualify for a Compostela, cyclists and horse jockeys do, so long as they compete the last 200km (as opposed to walking the last 100km).
 See, the Church gets it!